China's 'space dream': A Long March to the Moon and beyond

-That was followed by the "Jade Rabbit" lunar rover in 2013, which first appeared a dud when it turned dormant and stopped sending signals back to Earth.
+That was followed by the "Jade Rabbit" lunar rover in 2013, which initially appeared a dud when it turned dormant and stopped sending signals back to Earth.

 It made a dramatic recovery, however, ultimately surveying the Moon's surface for 31 months—well beyond its expected lifespan.

 In 2016, China launched its second orbital lab, the Tiangong-2.
-Taikonauts who have visited the station have run experiments on growing rice and other plants.
+Astronauts who visited the station have run experiments on growing rice and other plants.

-Under President Xi Jinping, plans for China's "space dream", as he calls it, have been put into overdrive.
+Under President Xi Jinping, plans for China's "space dream" have been put into overdrive.

-China is looking to finally catch up with the US and Russia after years of belatedly matching their milestones.
+Beijing is looking to finally catch up with the United States and Russia after years of belatedly matching their milestones.

-In addition to a space station, China is also planning to build a base on the Moon, and the country's National Space Administration has said it aims to launch a crewed lunar mission by 2029.
+Besides a space station, China is also planning to build a base on the Moon, and the country's National Space Administration said it aims to launch a crewed lunar mission by 2029.

 But lunar work was dealt a setback in 2017 when the Long March-5 Y2, a powerful heavy-lift rocket, failed to launch on a mission to send communication satellites into orbit.

-That forced the postponement of the launch of Chang'e-5, which was originally scheduled to collect Moon samples in the second half of 2017.
+That forced the postponement of the Chang'e-5 launch, originally scheduled to collect Moon samples in the second half of 2017.

 Another robot, the Chang'e-4, landed on the far side of the Moon in January 2019—a historic first.

-This was followed by one which landed on the near side of the Moon late last year and raised a Chinese flag on the Moon's surface.
+This was followed by one that landed on the near side of the Moon last year, raising a Chinese flag on the lunar surface.

-The unmanned Chinese spacecraft returned to earth in December with rocks and soil from the Moon—the first lunar samples collected in four decades.
+The unmanned spacecraft returned to Earth in December with rocks and soil—the first lunar samples collected in four decades.

 Palace in the sky

-The Chinese space station named Tiangong—meaning "heavenly palace"—will need around 10 missions to bring up more parts and assemble them into orbit.
+The Chinese space station Tiangong—meaning "heavenly palace"—will need a total of around 11 missions to bring more parts and assemble them in orbit.

-While China does not plan to use its space station for international cooperation on the scale of the ISS, Beijing has said it is open to foreign collaboration.
+While China does not plan to use its space station for global cooperation on the scale of the International Space Station, Beijing said it is open to foreign collaboration.

-But it is not yet clear how extensive that cooperation will be in a project of national prestige and security.
+It is not yet clear how extensive that cooperation will be.